Hakob650/Linking/April23/task3/README.md

     gcc math.o main.o -o program //here we will not get a linker error because we added the int cube(int n) function defintion in math.c

-After that we run the executable one,and get the output:
+After that we run the executable one.

+    ./program

+And get the output:

     Square=25